Skip to main content

 Service Plans

 This is where you will add one or more service plans to maintain and repair the products installed during the project.
-Cloud offers immense capabilities for creating and selling service plans and fulfilling service requests on-site and remotely.

-You can add service plans under "Catalog."
+You can add service plans to the catalog.

 Learn more about service plans.